 The fundamental protocol used in all versions of FIDO is asymmetric cryptography.
 As opposed to symmetric cryptography, where a single key is used for both encryption and decryption, asymmetric cryptography uses separate keys to encrypt and decrypt data.

 Asymmetric encryption is the basis for public key infrastructure (PKI), which is used in FIDO authentication technologies.
-For every user, a public and private key pair is generated.
+For every user, public and private key pair is generated.
 The public key is stored on the servers of the service provider and used to verify users’ identities and encrypt their information.
 The private key is exclusively stored on users’ devices and used to sign in to authentication challenges and validate users’ identities and decrypt their information.
 PKI makes sure that even if a hacker breaches the servers of the service provider, they won’t be able to hijack user accounts or access the sensitive information they store.

 Making sense of the confusing FIDO specifications

-Over the years, the FIDO alliance has developed a number of different standards and specifications, some of which build upon each other.
+Over the years, the FIDO Alliance has developed a number of different standards and specifications, some of which build upon each other.
 The terminology can be a bit confusing to the uninitiated.
 Here’s a quick breakdown of what you need to know:

 The first FIDO specification, published in December 2014, included two components: The Universal Authentication Framework (UAF) and the Universal 2nd Factor (U2F).

-U2F is the standard for physical security keys that act as second factor (2FA) to the passwords of your online accounts.
+U2F is the standard for physical security keys that act as a second factor (2FA) to the passwords of your online accounts.
 U2F keys are usually connected to your computer via USB, but there are also near-field communication (NFC) and Bluetooth Low Energy (BLE) models that can be used for mobile devices.
 U2F devices use the public encryption key scheme to protect your account.
 The private key is stored exclusively on the U2F device and never leaves it, which makes it much more secure than SMS- and time-based 2FA methods, which can be spoofed by crafty hackers.

 The UAF protocol is a standard that allows services to adopt passwordless and multi-factor security.
 When creating accounts, users register a device of their choice with the service and specify a local authentication mechanism such as fingerprint scanning, facial or voice recognition, entering a PIN, etc. As U2F, UAF creates a key pair, stores the private key on the device and the public key in the service’s servers.